ModusCreateOrg/ardugo/README.md

 # Development
 The release build of the game uses 45% of the flash and 53% of the ram.
 There should be enough remaining resources to implement an engaging algorithm for computer play on the small 9x9 board.

-### Exit the Shell
-The shell can compete with the bootloader on the Arduino for the serial port and forces a developer to use the brick-reset procedure too often.
-Exiting the shell before uploading a new image reduces the problem.

 ### ToDo
 * Complete the rules for valid moves.
 * Add end-game detection and scoring.